Azure-Samples/ms-identity-docs-code-dotnet/src/protect-api/README.md

 ## Run the web API

-1. execute the following command to get the app up and running:
+1. Execute the following command to get the app up and running:

    ```bash
    dotnet run